plone/documentation/docs/backend/behaviors.md

 ## Custom behaviors

-From the last section you can take away, that there are two main types of behaviors:
+There are two types of behaviors:

+Schema-only behaviors
-- Schema-only behaviors: These behaviors have only a schema with fields.
+: These behaviors have only a schema with fields.

+Full behaviors
-- Full behaviors: A python class containing the logic of the behavior, an interface or schema defining the contract of the behavior, and a marker interface applied to the content type.
+: A python class containing the logic of the behavior, an interface or schema defining the contract of the behavior, and a marker interface applied to the content type.

 ### Creating a schema-only behavior

 Given you want to add a field `subtitle` to some existing content types of your custom add-on.

-You need to create a file `subtitle.py` in your addon like so:
+You need to create a file `subtitle.py` in your add-on:

 ```python
 from plone.autoform.interfaces import IFormFieldProvider